GLOBAL MARKETS-Stocks recover on Citi news, dollar steady

 * Stocks also gain as euro zone bank worries fade

-* Oil near three-month lows as supply fears ease (Adds oil settlement prices)
+* Oil near three-month lows as supply fears ease (Adds close of European bond, stock markets)

 By Herbert Lash

-NEW YORK, July 14 The dollar traded near break-even and global equity markets rose on Monday, lifted by Citigroup's earnings and as investors put aside concerns about euro zone banks and took heart in a fresh round of merger and acquisition activity.
+NEW YORK, July 14 The dollar edged higher and global equity markets rose on Monday, lifted by Citigroup's earnings and as investors put aside concerns about euro zone banks and took heart in a fresh round of merger and acquisition activity.

-Citigroup Inc reported stronger-than-expected adjusted quarterly profit as its fixed-income business performed ahead of forecasts.
+Citigroup Inc reported a stronger-than expected adjusted quarterly profit as its fixed-income business performed ahead of forecasts.
 The bank also announced a $7 billion settlement over its sale of flawed mortgage securities.

 The settlement with the U.S. Justice Department was more than twice what many analysts had expected, but less than the $12 billion sought by the government.